andrewrproper/pandoc-folder/README.md

 ```

 If you add the Pandoc-Folder folder into your `PATH`, then you can run
-these commands on the command-line, from any folder.
+the batch/bash commands on the command-line, from any folder.

 ## Arguments